percona/pmm-doc/docs/setting-up/client/external.md

 Group       : processess
 ```
 Add exporter running on local port 9256 to the group called "processess"  use group name and host name to automatically generate service name.
 Use default scheme and metrics path.

+> **Notice**
+> If it's required to modify some parameters of already added service please remove the service and add it again with new parameters.